rmrt1n/advent-of-code/writeups/day01.md

 [Full solution](../src/days/day01.zig).

-## Part 1
+## Part one

-We're asked to find the **total distances** from two lists of location IDs that are placed side-by-side in our puzzle input, which looks like:
+We're asked to find the **total distance** from two lists of location IDs that are placed side-by-side in our puzzle input, which looks like:

 ```
 3   4